Answers to Some of Your Baking Questions

 Chef Jenni replies,

-I bet it's their mixing method and not their flour that's messing them up.
-Mass-produced cake mixes contain emulsifiers and tenderizers that are not available to the home baker.
+I bet it's their mixing method, not the flour, messing them up.
+Also, mass-produced cake mixes contain emulsifiers and tenderizers unavailable to the home baker.
 So, generally speaking, a home-baked cake will most likely not be as light as a cake mix cake.
 Notice I said "not be as light," not "not be better."
 I stay away from cake mixes because of all the additives.

-If you've tried using different flours and even using less all purpose to stand in for cake flour, I would consider buying some cake flour.
-It is more finely milled than all purpose flour, and so your results tend to be a lighter, finer texture.
-If you've tried cake flour already and still aren't satisfied with your results, I would look to your mixing method.
+If you've tried using different flours and even using less all-purpose to stand in for cake flour, I would consider buying some cake flour.
+It is more finely milled than all-purpose flour, so your results tend to be a lighter, finer texture.
+If you've already tried cake flour and aren't satisfied with your results, I would look to your mixing method.

-If you are using the creaming method, make sure that all of your ingredients are at cool room temperature (about 68-70 degrees F) and that you thoroughly cream the fat and sugar until it is very light and fluffy.
-Add the eggs, one at a time, and beat each one in thoroughly before adding the next.
+If you are using the creaming method, make sure that all of your ingredients are at cool room temperature (about 68-70 degrees F) and thoroughly cream the fat and sugar until it is very light and fluffy.
+Next, add the eggs, one at a time, and beat each one in thoroughly before adding the next.
 Then, thoroughly whisk together all the dry ingredients and add about half to the batter.

-Mix until incorporated on medium-low speed.
-Add half of the liquid and just mix in.
-Follow that with half of what's left of the flour, the rest of the liquid and then the rest of the dry.
-Mix just until incorporated after each addition and scrape the bowl frequently.
+Mix until incorporated on medNext, add-low speed.
+Add half of the liquid and mix in.
+Follow that with half of what's left of the flour, the rest of the liquid, and then the rest of the dry.
+Mix just until incorporated after each addition, and scrape the bowl frequently.

 Following this procedure should result in a well-aerated cake that is fairly tender.

 What does all purpose flour have in it?
 Any baking powder or baking soda?

 Chef Jenni says,